ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02_Foundations.md

 Assumptions I make about your Python & programming knowledge.

+If you are interested in types, I assume you're the kind of person who uses the latest version of Python.
+This book targets Python 3.14, the latest version available at the time of writing.
+It only shows the latest/most modern features, and doesn't cover older feature styles.

 ### Your Python Knowledge

-- You have intermediate-level understanding of the language, including a reasonable grasp of classes
+- You have intermediate-level understanding of the language, including a reasonable grasp of classes.
-- You understand core language features and know how to look up and learn features you haven't seen
+- You understand core language features and know how to look up and learn features you haven't seen.
-- I will explain things I think are outside the core
+- I will explain things I think are outside the core.

 ### This book uses